sony/nnabla-examples/speech-synthesis/TTS/tacotron/README.md

 Tacotron is an end-to-end text-to-speech synthesis system.
 It can synthesize speech directly from a sequence of characters.
 Training data are given as `<text, audio>` pairs.
 The model takes characters as input and outputs a raw spectrogram.
 Audios are synthesized from spectrograms using the Griffin-Lim algorithm.

 All hyper-parameters are defined in [hparams.py](./hparams.py).
-We use the same values from https://github.com/Kyubyong/tacotron as reference.
+We use the values from https://github.com/Kyubyong/tacotron as reference.

 The figures below show an alignment, mel spectrogram, and spectrogram as outputs of the model on the [LJ dataset](https://keithito.com/LJ-Speech-Dataset/).